tokinifubara/Creative-Making/README.md

 ### Week 5
 Research presentations
 Workshop: Let’s Make Games
 This session builds on everything we have learned so far in the course to create games.
-We will spend most our time workshopping our ideas, designing and creating our games.
+We will learn about creating functions, arrays and constructor functions.
+We will spend our time workshopping our ideas, designing and prototyping our games.

 Please research online games and bring your favourite to share in class.
-We will have a play session before the workshop.
+We will have a 15-minute play session before the workshop.

 **Assignment**:
 Research on your ideas for your final portfolio.